Canadian Legal Wills Blog - November 27, 2015

 The post How to write a Will: Here are your four options appeared first on The Expat Legal Wills Blog.

-UK Last Will and Testament: writing a Will when you live outside of the UK
+Writing a Will when you live outside of the UK

 I am retired in Thailand, lived all over the place so I have assets in numerous countries and I wish to update my Will.
 On talking with a local lawyer he told me he can establish a will in Thailand to cover my assets here but I will need to do separate ones for other […]